darksideoftheshmoo/rcell2/README.md

 # rcell2

-functions to analyze Cell-ID data in a tidy framework
+Functions to analyze Cell-ID single-cell cytometry data in a tidy and shiny framework.

+It also magically builds and wraps the original CellID program into the package!

 # Installation

-## dependencies
+## Dependencies

+Most of the dependencies are listed in the `DESCRIPTION` file, and should install automatically.

 Install the [```tidyverse```][1] meta-package (and use it, you'll not regret it) and [```devtools```][2].
 In addition, install [```EBImage```][3] package (required to look at cells) by copying and running the following script.

 ```
 install.packages(c("tidyverse", "devtools"))